Nvidia: The Rally Has More Legs, But Caution Warranted

 Final Words

 In conclusion, I'd say the rally in Nvidia's stock is partly driven by irrational exuberance, but a sudden reversal is a slim possibility.
-Nvidia's CUDA is still the dominant force in the HPC market and I expect that it will continue to remain as such for a few more quarters.
+Nvidia's CUDA is still the dominant force in the HPC market, and I expect that it will continue to remain as such for a few more quarters.

 Intel's Xeon Phi and AMD's FirePro will take at least four to six quarters to challenge Nvidia's supremacy in the HPC market.
 In the meantime, Nvidia's stock will continue to scale new highs because I expect the company's revenue to rise at a CAGR of 20% plus.
 Investors willing to buy the stock should patiently wait for a meaningful dip.